Button

 • cover

 Hard and soft covers are available.
 The hard covers are difficult to squeeze into an overnight bag.
+Soft covers, those that bend, feel like a close friend.

 • pages